Only The Animals: Innovative French Mystery

 It is about the interconnected human lives

-It is an engrossing suspenseful tale about the interconnected lives of people living in two different continents – Europe and Africa.
-The primary tales are shot in the remote but scenic Massif Central and Southern parts of France, the colonizer nation.
-Meanwhile, an important part of the story in Abidjan, Ivory Coast, the colonial nation.
+It is an engrossing, suspenseful tale about the interconnected lives of people living on two different continents – Europe and Africa.
+The primary tales are shot in the remote but scenic Massif Central and Southern parts of France, the coloniser nation.
+Meanwhile, an important part of the story in Abidjan, the Ivory Coast, is the colonial nation.
+The movie director Dominik Moll has done a fairly good job of bringing this complex tale to our screens.
+The young French actress Nadia Tereszkiewicz was a joy to watch onscreen.
+We were impressed by her captivating performance in the film.
+Besides, we liked the diverse ensemble cast in this mysterious transcontinental tale.

 The conclusion